The crypto SMSF allows investors to integrate digital assets into their retirement strategy — but how do they work?

 How Do I Set up a Crypto SMSF?

-Setting up a crypto SMSF is a long, complicated process.
-If you’re not sure how to get started, it’s best to reach out to a financial advisory firm for detailed guidance.
+Setting up a crypto SMSF can be a long, complicated process.
+If you’re not sure how to get started, it’s best to reach to to a AFS licensee (such as a financial planner) for detailed guidance & setup.

 The basic steps involved with setting up a cryptocurrency SMSF begins with a key decision in the structure of the fund.
 An SMSF can be structured with multiple individual trustees, or as a corporate trust.
 An SMSF can have up to four individual trustees, or a corporate trustee.